apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 env PROTOC_PATH=/opt/homebrew/bin/protoc xcodebuild <Here goes your command>
 ```

-* Point the plugin to the concrete location of the `protoc` compiler is by changing the configuration file like this:
+* Point the plugin to the concrete location of the `protoc` compiler is by changing
+the configuration file.
+This is only advisable for applications and not libaries
+since it forces the user of the library to install `protoc` into the expected location.

 ```json
 {